drewpendergrass/CHEEREIO/docs/The-ensemble-configuration-file.rst

 * HISTORY_freq: Frequency of data saved within history output files listed within collections in ``HISTORY_collections_to_customize``.
 For more information on history frequencies, see the GEOS-Chem manual.
 * HISTORY_dur: As in ``HISTORY_freq``, but for duration.
 * SPINUP_HISTORY_freq: Frequency of history output files saved during ensemble spinup (i.e. when executing ``run_ensspin.sh``).
+Often set to be a longer period to save memory.
 * SPINUP_HISTORY_dur: As in ``SPINUP_HISTORY_freq``, but for duration.
 * SaveLevelEdgeDiags: Should the LevelEdgeDiags collection be turned on?
 "True" or "False".
-This is mandatory for assimilating TROPOMI data.
+This is mandatory for assimilating most forms of satellite data.
 * SaveStateMet: Should the StateMet collection be turned on?
 "True" or "False".
-This is mandatory for assimilating TROPOMI NO\ :sub:`2`\ .
+This is mandatory for assimilating some forms of satellite data, like OMI NO\ :sub:`2`\ .
 * SaveArea: Should grid cell areas be used in the assimilation process?
 "True" or "False".
-This is mandatory for assimilating TROPOMI NO\ :sub:`2`\ .
 * HistorySpeciesConcToSave: A list of species to save in the SpeciesConc collection.
 At minimum, this should encompass the concentration portion of the state vector.
 Below is an example:
 ::